Which Party Has to Pay Alimony or Spousal Support in a Divorce?

 When Does Alimony or Spousal Support Actually Begin and can I Get Support During a Separation?

 Yes, you can ask for emergency spousal support or emergency family maintenance during litigation, prior to the final divorce.
 As soon as the case is filed, you can ask for spousal and family support once you have a hearing date.
 The court will award a temporary emergency amount until the final hearing if you qualify.
 You can get it as soon as you get your first hearing date, but it may take 2 to 3 months before the first hearing date is set.
 At your final hearing is when you would ask for a final order or a permanent order.
-It can be a few months after the case is filed before we get in front of the judge to be able to ask for any emergency.
+It can be a few months after the case is filed before we get in front of the judge to be able to ask for

 How Long Will I Have to Pay Alimony or Spousal Support?

 How long you will have to pay alimony or spousal support depends on the length of the marriage, but anytime you get into marriages that run seven years or 10 years or more, then you’re more into the period of where the court may award permanent alimony.
 It depends, again, on the disparity of income, how huge the disparity is, and can the requesting spouse legitimately find work i.e. does not have a permanent disability; as well as how long will it take to get training and the experience to get that person back in the workforce if they were a stay-at-home parent for some period of time or military spouse who had a transient lifestyle.
 All of these reasons play a role.
 There is no set formula in Maryland for alimony.
 You can find the list of factors at Maryland Family Law Code 11-106.
 The Code lists all the factors that the court takes into account when deciding to award alimony; which includes who may have caused the breakup of the marriage.
 Again, there is no set formula for alimony, like the set formulas we have for child support.
 Attorneys run alimony numbers via American Academy of Matrimonial Lawyers (AAML) or Kaufman guidelines but these guidelines are not statutory like child support.
 Alimony depends on many factors and is always very fact-specific.
+Contact an Oxon Hill, MD alimony attorney if you have questions and concerns.
+Our Prince George’s County alimony lawyer has represented numerous clients in divorce cases and has obtained favorable settlements for them.